srikarpadaliya/WorldCup_prediction/README.md

 # WorldCup_prediction

-## Task and documentation are mentioned into individual branch.
+## Task and documentation are mentioned in individual branch.